blytkerchan/blytkerchan.github.io/_posts/2014-11-08-adding-spi-support-to-the-brainf-interpreter.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Programming
+- Transportation
+- Electronics
+- Engineering
 comments: true
 date: 2014-11-08 20:42:38+00:00
+excerpt: While at Chicago's O'Hare airport, waiting for my connecting flight to Reno, I had a bit of time to start coding on my BrainF interpreter again -- once I had found an outlet, that is.
+My goal was to add something that would allow something else to communicate with the interpreter.
+There are a few buses I like for this kind of thing, and SPI is one of them.
 layout: post
-title: Adding SPI support to the BrainF interpreter
-wordpress_id: 3359
 tags:
 - brainf---
 - SPI
 - VHDL
-excerpt: While at Chicago's O'Hare airport, waiting for my connecting flight to Reno, I had a bit of time to start coding on my BrainF interpreter again -- once I had found an outlet, that is.
-My goal was to add something that would allow something else to communicate with the interpreter.
-There are a few buses I like for this kind of thing, and SPI is one of them.
+title: Adding SPI support to the BrainF interpreter
+wordpress_id: 3359
 ---

 While at Chicago's O'Hare airport, waiting for my connecting flight to Reno, I had a bit of time to start coding on my BrainF interpreter again -- once I had found an outlet, that is[^1].
 My goal was to add something that would allow something else to communicate with the interpreter.
 There are a few buses I like for this kind of thing, and SPI is one of them.